A significant part of your special day that can easily be overlooked or forgotten.

 The possibilities are endless when it comes to choosing the right wedding flowers.

-Today, we look at how to find your perfect wedding blooms without having to break the bank.
+Today, we look at how to find your perfect wedding blooms without breaking the bank.

 And the best part?
-Our dried wedding flowers can be reused, repurposed or put on display for years to come.
+Our dried wedding flowers can be reused, repurposed or displayed for years.

-Bridesmaid bouquets can cost between $150-$200 each and boutonnieres/buttonholes from $20 - $40.
+Bridesmaid bouquets can cost between $180-$300 each, and boutonnieres/buttonholes from $20 - $40.
 This is subject to location, flowers used and what florist you go with.

-We have worked with amazing brides over these past few months who have budgets of $1,000 or who are looking at spending well over $5,000.
+We have worked with amazing brides over these past few months who have budgets of $1,500 or are looking at spending well over $6,000.

-Your budget should depend on how luxurious and big you want your flowers to be.
-As well as the types of flowers used.
+Your budget should depend on how luxurious and extensive you want your flowers to be and the types of flowers used.

-If you are wanting flower walls, arbour pieces and aisle flowers, expect to spend upwards of $2,000.
-If you are wanting to cover your entire wedding venue - you may want to consider setting aside more of your budget for your wedding florals.
+If you're going to cover your entire wedding venue - consider setting aside more of your budget for your wedding florals.

 At Milla Rose, we offer an array of dried wedding flowers: